ASSERT-KTH/CodRep/README.md

 $ your-predictor Files
 ```

-Your programs outputs on the console, for each input data file, the predicted line numbers.
-Several line numbers can be predicted if the tool is not 100% sure of a single prediction.
+Your programs outputs on the console, for each input data file, the predicted line number.
 Warning: by convention, line numbers start from 1 (and not 0).
 Your program does not have to predict something for all input files, if there is no clear answer, simply don't output anything, the error computation takes that into account, more information about this in **Loss function** below.

 ```
 <Path1> <line numer>
-<Path2> <line numer> <line numer>
+<Path2> <line numer>
 <Path3> <line numer>
+...
 ```

 E.g.;
 ```
 /Users/foo/bar/CodRep-competition/Datasets/Dataset1/Tasks/1.txt 42
-/Users/foo/bar/CodRep-competition/Datasets/Dataset1/Tasks/2.txt 78 526
+/Users/foo/bar/CodRep-competition/Datasets/Dataset1/Tasks/2.txt 78
+/Users/foo/bar/CodRep-competition/Datasets/Dataset1/Tasks/2.txt 30
 ...
 ```